SKAJohanVenter/tangomct/README.md

-# Tango Controls and OpenMCT
+# Tango Controls and Open MCT

-This project is a proof of concept that shows how OpenMCT can be used to view live and archived Tango attributes using its feature rich, extensible data visualization framework
+This project is a proof of concept that shows how Open MCT can be used to view live and archived Tango attributes using its feature rich, extensible data visualization framework

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->